dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

 Sit with that, because it's the pattern that governs everything else in this post. **The market's demand did not need to be architecturally justified in order to be real.**

 My own version of that lesson came at the transition.
 I came up as a backend Java developer.
 Around 2016 I had to decide whether the container thing was a serious shift or a fashion, and I chose to treat it as serious mostly because the CFP submissions I was reading as an organizer had gone from ten percent container talks to sixty percent in about two years.
-That was not a technical judgment.
-It was a market reading, and it was the more useful of the two.
+I didn't reach that by evaluating the architecture.
+I reached it by counting talk submissions, which turned out to be the better instrument.

 By the time I got to Red Hat in 2020, the reset was complete and the demo had become an environment rather than a snippet.
 It was also the pandemic, so every event I organized or spoke at moved to a webcam, which stripped out the hallway track and left only the artifact.
 That accelerated something already underway.